 The adoption, promotion and embedding of a culture of equality, diversity and inclusion is an established priority for ICAS.
 We recognise that we must be representative of people from all backgrounds, cultures and walks of life if we are to create an accountancy profession that is open to all.

-Throughout this year, we have focused on a strategy which aims to ensure that we are a vibrant and diverse organisation and that, by representing diversity in all its forms, we are stronger and more relevant to our Members.
+Throughout this year, we have focused on a strategy that aims to ensure that we are a vibrant and diverse organisation and that, by representing diversity in all its forms, we are stronger and more relevant to our Members.

-This approach allows us to better understand the needs of our Members, stay relevant in a changing world, and to make sure that the next generation of skilled young CAs can fully contribute their talents to the worlds of accountancy, business and finance.
+This approach allows us to better understand the needs of our Members, stay relevant in a changing world, and make sure that the next generation of skilled young CAs can fully contribute their talents to the worlds of accountancy, business and finance.